swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

-We could test this on our actual data, but since we don't know what the values ought to be, it will be hard to tell if the result was correct, Instead, let's use to create a matrix of 0's, and then center that around 3:
+We could test this on our actual data, but since we don't know what the values ought to be, it will be hard to tell if the result was correct, Instead, let's create a matrix of 0's, and then center that around 3:

 ~~~